Thousands attend funeral of Chad's Deby, Macron pledges French support | Law-Order

 Thousands of people attended the funeral of Chad's slain leader Idriss Deby on Friday, with French President Emmanuel Macron leading tributes to the long-ruling strongman whose death in a battle with rebels has thrown the country into crisis.

 Macron said France would not let anyone threaten the stability of its former colony - a reflection of worries that more turmoil will hamper the fight against Islamist militants across the Sahel region.
 France also supported a transition to democracy in Chad, Macron said in his speech to mourners, after a military council took power following Deby's death.
-A source at the French presidency said France and regional countries were pushing for a mixed civilian-military transitional government.
+A source at the French presidency voiced support for a mixed civilian-military transitional government.

+The African Union's Peace and Security Council went further in a statement late on Friday, expressing "grave concern" about the military takeover and urging the authorities to "expeditiously" move to hand power over to civilians.
+Opposition leaders, who had been stepping up their activity prior to Deby's death, have condemned the takeover as a coup and called for civil disobedience.

+The Peace and Security Council "urges the Chadian defence and security forces and all national stakeholders to respect the constitutional mandate and order, and to expeditiously embark on a process of restoration of constitutional order and handing over of political power to the civilian authorities", it said.
+To that end, it called for "an all-inclusive national dialogue".

-But opposition leaders have denounced the military takeover, and an army general said this week that many army officers are opposed to the transition plan.
-Labour unions have also called a worker's strike.
+Besides opposition leaders, labour unions and civil society organisations in Chad have denounced the military takeover, and an army general said this week that many officers are opposed to the transition plan.
 ON THE FRONTLINE

 The rebels of the Front for Change and Concord in Chad (FACT) said warplanes bombed their centre on Wednesday night in an attempt to kill their leader, Mahamat Mahadi Ali.
 They accused France of supporting the raid with aerial surveillance.
 The group did not specify where the command post was located or give details of any casualties or damage.